nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 6.
 The user now wishes to perform an undo ten times.
 The user executes the `undo 10` command to undo ten steps.
 However, only 2 iterations of the tracker data are popped from the `TemporaryMemory` primary `Deque` and pushed into the auxiliary `Stack`.
 Because only three `DengueHotspotTracker` states exist, only two undos are possible.
 ![UndoRedoState6](images/UndoRedoState6.png)
-The following sequence diagram shows how the undo operation works:
+The following activity and sequence diagrams shows how the undo operation works:

 ![UndoSequenceDiagram](images/UndoActivityDiagram.png)
 ![UndoSequenceDiagram](images/UndoSequenceDiagram.png)